Sommerwiesel/invidious/.github/ISSUE_TEMPLATE/export_request.md

 ---
 name: Data-Export request
 about: You want your account data to be exported
-title: "[EXPORT] : Please remove my account data"
+title: "[EXPORT] : Please export my account data"
 labels: export
 assignees: Sommerwiesel